emmt/YGit/README.md

 ```

 with `dir` the repository directory.
 The syntax `repo.dir` yields the name of
 the repository directory.
-The resources associated with the repository object
+The resources associated with the Git repository
-are automatically released when the object is no longer in use.
+object are automatically released when the object is no longer in use.

 A repository object can be used to lookup a blob: